Offline looping - aka, running OpenAPS without internet connectivity¶

 Install OpenAPS as per the documentation.
 While running the oref0-setup script you will be prompted to specify a CGM source.
 Enter “xdrip” (without the quotes).
 The setup script takes care of the rest!
 Follow the remainder of the setup script as normal.

-For the xDrip/xDrip+ app on your Android phone to be able to send CGM data to xDripAPS on your OpenAPS rig, they both need to be connected to the same “personal” network.
+In order to allow xDrip+ app on your Android phone to send CGM data directly to xDripAPS on your OpenAPS rig, both need to be connected to the same “personal” network.
 Note that an internet connection is not required - this solution allows you to loop without internet connectivity.

-The other option is to enable bluetooth PAN tethering on your phone and have your OpenAPS rig connect to it.
-This does not drain the phone’s battery as quickly and means that the phone can still connect to a normal WiFi network for internet access when available (and to 3G/4G networks when WiFi is not available).
-I use this approach 24/7 - my OpenAPS rig is permanently tethered to my Nexus 6P phone.
-I can get a full day of phone usage without running out of battery, unless I make a lot of calls or have a lot of screen-on time.
+The other option is to enable Bluetooth PAN tethering on your phone and have your OpenAPS rig connect to it.
+Battery drain is minimal and the phone can still connect to a normal WiFi network for internet access when available as well as to 3G/4G networks when WiFi is not available.
+(Some users have their OpenAPS rig permanently tethered to their Android phone.
+The drawback is that connecting to the rig via SSH in this configuration is only possible by using an SSH app on the phone or by connecting it to a computer using a USB cable)

-Instructions on both approaches can be found in the main OpenAPS documentation.
+Instructions on both WiFi and Bluetooth tethering can be found in the main OpenAPS documentation.

 First, determine your OpenAPS rig’s IP address within your “personal” network.
 If you can open a terminal session to your rig via serial, then